Circular walk at the foot of Mont Baron starting from Prébuza

 Description of the walk

-Note added on 15/06/2021: Beware of a potentially aggressive dog and its owner.
+Moderator’s note added on 15 June 2021: Please be aware of a potential issue with an aggressive dog and its owner.
 See reviews

-From Chevenoz, drive up to Prebuza and park at the end of the tarmac road (car park near a water reservoir).
+From Chevenoz, head up to Prebuza and park at the end of the tarmac road (car park near a water tank).

-(S/E) Take the path that climbs through the woods towards Le Petit Chesnay (GR® red and white markings).
-Stay on the marked path which climbs steeply through the woods and ignore the side paths.
-Leave the woods, go through a gate and arrive at the barns of Sur Les Trables.
+(S/E) Take the path that climbs through the woods towards Le Petit Chesnay (GR®® red and white markings).
+Stay on the marked path, which climbs steeply through the woods, and ignore any side trails.
+Leave the woods, go through a gate and you’ll reach the barns at Sur Les Trables.

 (2) At Le Petit Chesnay, follow the signposted path which descends slightly to the left.
-Continue eastwards along this path to Le Grand Chesnay (drinking water, beautiful views over the Pays Gavot, Lake Geneva and Switzerland).
+Continue eastwards along this path to Le Grand Chesnay (drinking water, beautiful panoramic views of the Pays Gavot, Lake Geneva and Switzerland).

 (3) Continue eastwards across the mountain pasture.
-Beautiful view of the Dent d’Oche and the Roc du Château d’Oche.
+There is a lovely view of the Dent d’Oche and the Roc du Château d’Oche.

 (4) At the Croix du Grand Chesnay, turn right towards the Col des Bœufs.
-After a short descent (ignore a path branching off to the left) followed by a climb towards the spruce trees, you reach the foot of Mont Baron, from where you can see the other side (the Abondance valley) with a glimpse of Mont Blanc.
+After a short descent (ignore a path branching off to the left) followed by a climb up towards the spruce trees, you’ll reach the foot of Mont Baron, from where you can see the other side of the mountain (the Abondance valley) with a glimpse of Mont Blanc.

-(5) Descend towards the Col des Bœufs (leave the path on your left that climbs between the rocks towards Mont Baron).
+(5) Descend towards the Col des Bœufs (leaving the path on your left that climbs between the rocks towards Mont Baron).

 (7) At a hairpin bend to the left, ignore the turn-off to the right towards La Croix / Le Fontany and continue along the main track towards Taverole.
-You will almost immediately reach a fountain between two chalets.
+Almost immediately, you’ll come to a fountain between two chalets.
 In front of the last of these chalets, leave the main track and follow a path to the right which descends into the woods towards Taverole behind the chalet.

-(8) At the junction, pass a first uphill path on your right, then shortly afterwards a second.
+(8) At the junction, pass the first uphill path on your right, then shortly afterwards a second one.
 Continue downhill to the Ruisseau de Taverolle.

 (9) Then turn left and follow the stream downhill.
 The path turns into a tarmac road leading down towards the hamlet.
-At the first hairpin bend to the left, leave the road and take the path leading off to the right towards Prébuza (signposted 45 mins).
-Follow this shaded path as it climbs gently and, after a solitary chalet, you’ll reach a junction.
+At the first hairpin bend to the left, leave the road and take the path leading off to the right towards Prébuza (signposted as 45 mins).
+Follow this shaded, gently ascending path and, after passing a secluded chalet, you’ll reach a crossroads.

 (10) Take a steep path on the right.
 At the end of the short climb, at a T-junction, turn left.
 Follow the path which passes near scree (quarry) and leads to the hamlet of La Croix.
-From here, stay on the tarmac until the finish.
-Continue along this road (with little traffic) to a crossroads.
+From here, stay on the tarmac road until you reach your destination.
+Continue along this road (which is not very busy) until you reach a crossroads.

-(11) Head up the road from Chez Pollien, passing beneath an imposing building – a typical farm of the Abondance valley – and close to an old bread oven (information boards).
-Leave Chez Pollien, pass in front of a former holiday camp and arrive at La Billette (cross).
+(11) Head up the Chez Pollien road, passing beneath an imposing building – a typical Abondance Valley farmhouse – and past an old bread oven (information boards).
+Leave Chez Pollien behind, pass an old holiday camp and arrive at La Billette (cross).

 (12) Continue straight on (west) for about a hundred metres.
-Take thefirst road on the right which climbs up towards Prébuza.
+Take thefirst road on the right, which climbs towards Prébuza.
 At the junction, go straight on, pass the reservoir and you will immediately reach the car park (S/E).

 Waypoints